 The music and sound effects are high quality too and enhance the overall experience.
 You would be surprised how strong the effect of that stressful combat-music is.

 Clearly Aspyr knows how to handle first-person shooters.
 They did a great job with Borderlands 2 and here they did it again with BioShock Infinite for macOS.
 I never encountered one single bug while playing this game and ran smoothly all the time, even during sequences packed with bad guys and explosions.
 Infinite was truly optimized, offering high frames per second (even while recording gameplay with every setting maxed out).

-Compared to Borderlands 2 (which was a good port), BioShock Infinite is hands down better, offering better performance and more frames per second.
-This is Aspyr's finest port to date and I can only be grateful they did it on such an awesome game.
+Compared to Borderlands 2 (which was a good port), BioShock Infinite is better, offering better performance and more frames per second.
+This is Aspyr’s finest port to date and I can only be grateful they did it on such an awesome game.

 Minimum system requirements: